Oxford-Growers/Oxford-Growers/privacy.md

 # Who are Oxford Growers?

-Oxford Growers are a community group that started in January 2023.
+Oxford Growers is a community group that started in January 2023.

 Broadly, our aims are to:

- * Connect people in Oxford to grow together.
+ * Connect people in Oxford to garden together.
  * Grow food to be distrubuted within the community.

-As part of this work, we may collect and hold data from this who get involved with Oxford Growers to organise this work and so are bound by laws regarding data collcetion, management and privacy.
+As part of this work, we may collect and hold data from those who choose to get involved with Oxford Growers and so are bound by laws regarding data collcetion, management and privacy.
 This privacy notice sets out our data policies in complicance with these laws.

 If you have questions about this privacy notice, you can contact us on [oxfordgrowers@gmail.com](mailto:oxfordgrowers@gmail.com).